 Thinking about placing a wager on who is going to take home the NBA Finals this year?
 You have come to the right place.
 Each year I take a detailed look at the future odds for every team to win the championship.
 Not only does this page look at who will win it all, I also provide the betting lines on winning each conference and division.
 Plus I give out my predictions on who I think will win the title.
+You can also check out our NBA handicapping page for even more information on betting pro basketball.

 I continuously update this page throughout the year.
 I’ve provided some key dates that you can expect to see them.
 There will also be other updates throughout the year as time allows.
 With each update we will create a checkpoint from the last time we looked at the lines.
 This way you can easily see how the oddsmakers have adjusted the numbers on each team.